Master of Science in Quantitative Economics

 Written Comprehensive Examination

-A three-hour comprehensive written examination is required of all candidates not opting for the Master’s Thesis.
+A three-hour comprehensive written examination is required of all candidates not opting for the Research Project or the Master’s Thesis.
 Examinations are conducted during the spring semester.
 No student is permitted to take the examination until they have completed, by the end of the spring semester during which the exam is taken, 24 units of the Advancement to Candidacy (ATC) with a B (3.0) average.
 ECON 701, ECON 702, ECON 715, and ECON 731 must be included in these 24 units.
 Students who choose the Written Comprehensive Exam for their culminating experience must also enroll in ECON 896EXM Culminating Experience Examination (0 units).

 ECON 896EXMCulminating Experience Examination0

-Students Opting for Master’s Thesis and Oral Defense
+Master’s Thesis and Oral Defense

 Six units of graduate economics electives in addition to Thesis and Oral Defense.